-When we travel we’re always in search of something deliciously memorable and there’s few places better for travelers like us who are obsessed with Mexican food than Guadalajara.
+When we travel we’re always in search of something deliciously memorable and there’s few places better for Mexican food obsessed travelers like us than Guadalajara.

-Home to mariachi music, charro culture (the Mexican equivalent of rodeo), and the iconic sombrero, Guadalajara is Mexico’s second largest city and the capital of Jalisco state.
-But it’s much more than shtick and entertainment -- Guadalajara is a city that has a genuine sense of place and is one of the premier metropolitan centers in Latin America.
+Home to mariachi music, charro culture (the Mexican equivalent of rodeo), and the iconic sombrero, Guadalajara is Mexico’s second largest city and the capital of the state of Jalisco.
+But it’s much more than shtick and entertainment -- Guadalajara has a genuine sense of place and is one of the premier metropolitan centers in Latin America.

-Since Guadalajara is historically home to ranchers, charros (aka gentlemen cowboys), and jimadores (or agave harvesters) working on tequila farms, the food here is by no means diet food.
-That being said, the local cuisine at Guadalajara is so outstanding, we stop counting calories when we visit.
+Since Jalisco is historically home to ranchers, charros (aka gentlemen cowboys), and jimadores (or agave harvesters) working on tequila farms, the local cuisine is by no means diet food.
+Even so the local Guadalajara food is so outstanding, we stop counting calories when we visit.

 There are a lot of variation to birria.
 It can be served as a stew or in tortillas as tacos and you’ll find a variety of different spices and sauces used.
-The most traditional way to make birria is to make a heavily-spiced rub as well as a three-chile paste -- using cascabel, guajillo, and ancho chiles -- and then cook and cook and cook the meat until it’s tender.
+The most traditional way to make birria is to coat the meat in a spice rub and a chile paste -- using cascabel, guajillo, and ancho chiles -- then slow cooking the meat until it’s tender.

-You should know there’s an ongoing debate on what type of meat – goat, lamb, or beef – is best for making birria, and we say the best way to weigh in on that debate is to try them all for yourself!
+There’s an ongoing debate on what type of meat – goat, lamb, or beef – is best for making birria.
+We say the best way to weigh in on that debate is to try them all for yourself!

-Seeing as tequila hails from the Jalisco region of Mexico, it would be sacrilegious not to include the local cocktail known as the cantarito.
+Tequila hails from the region of Jalisco so it would be sacrilegious not to include the local tequila cocktail known as the Cantarito.
 A medley of lime, lemon, orange, and grapefruit juices and tequila, this classic Mexican cocktail is the perfect way to wind down (or up) after a long day exploring Guadalajara.

-Oh, and, yes, there is a difference between the cantarito and a classic margarita.
-Unlike the margarita’s classic trilogy of tequila, lime juice, and agave, the cantarito uses juices from different varieties of citrus fruit and is also topped off with soda for a bubbly finish.
-To spot the cantarito in the streets of Guadalajara, look for stands mixing a drink in the telltale traditional hand-painted clay cups.
+And, yes, there is a difference between the Cantarito and a classic margarita.
+While the margarita includes the iconic trilogy of tequila, lime juice, and agave or triple sec, the Cantarito has citrus juice and is topped with bubbly water.
+To find the Cantarito when you travel to Jalisco, look for stands mixing a drink in the telltale traditional hand-painted clay cups.

 Carne En Su Jugo

-Different versions of carne en su jugo add other ingredients such as potatoes, but we think it’s best served in the traditional Jalisco style sin potatoes.
-It is said that at one point, restaurants began serving this traditional Jalisco food in traditional clay pots adorned with beautiful designs and patterns because it made the dish más tapatio or even more Guadalajaran.
+Variations on carne en su jugo add other ingredients such as potatoes, but we think it’s best served in the traditional Jalisco style sin potatoes.
+It is said that at one point, restaurants began serving this traditional Jalisco food in traditional clay pots adorned with beautiful designs and patterns because it made the dish seem más tapatio or even more local.

 No meal is complete without dessert, and Guadalajara does not disappoint.
 Jericalla is a baked custard dessert flavored with cinnamon and vanilla.
 While a lot of people mistake it for flan or creme brulee, Jericallas are baked in small ramekins and don’t have the classic burnt sugar topping of creme brulee.

-Jericallas were said to have been created by a nun who accidentally left the custard in the oven for too long, creating the trademark topping of blackened custard.
-And ever since, jericallas have always been made with a slightly more curdled texture and signature burnt tops.
-Find them served at more traditional restaurants and sold at street stands across the city!
+Jericallas were said to have been created by a nun who left the custard in the oven for too long, creating the trademark topping of blackened custard.
+Ever since, jericallas have always been made with a slightly more curdled texture and signature burnt tops.
+Find them served at more traditional restaurants or at street food stands across the city!

 Pollo A La Valentina

-We’re pretty sure all versions of buffalo wings have universal appeal, but Guadalajara’s version -- known as pollo a la valentina -- takes the recipe up a notch.
-This tender, fall-off-the-bone chicken is taken up several notches thanks to a spicy and tangy tomato sauce.
-And like its American counterpart, you often find this popular Mexican food served with fried potatoes, making pollo a la valentina the perfect appetizer to whet your appetite for Guadalajara’s other delicacies.
+We’re pretty sure all versions of buffalo wings have universal appeal, but the local version -- known as pollo a la valentina -- takes the recipe up a notch thanks to a spicy and tangy tomato sauce.
+Like its American counterpart, you often find this popular Mexican food served with fried potatoes, making pollo a la valentina the perfect appetizer!

-From tortillas to tamales and the chile mayonnaise-slathered street food that is elote, there’s a place for corn in every nook and cranny of Mexican food.
-However, the food scene in Guadalajara gets really creative with a not-your-everyday alcoholic beverage known as tejuino, which is made from fermented masa or corn flour.
+From tortillas to tamales and the chile and mayonnaise coated street food that is elote, there’s a place for corn in every nook and cranny of Mexican food.
+However, the food scene in Guadalajara gets really creative with a unique alcoholic beverage known as tejuino, which is made from fermented masa or corn flour.

 Made by mixing masa with piloncillo — an unrefined sugar cane — and lime juice, tejuino is fermented for just a couple days, resulting in a lower alcohol concentration.
 Top it all off with a pinch of salt and you’ve got a tart, slightly bitter beverage, making it the perfect way to cool off during the hotter summer months.
-But if you ask us, tejuino tastes so good we don’t see why you can’t enjoy it any time of the year!
+Truth be told a tejuino tastes so good that we enjoy it any time of the year!

-Pinky promise us that if there’s only one food you try when you visit Guadalajara, that it’s tortas ahogadas.
+Pinky promise us that if there’s only one food you try when you visit Guadalajara, that it is a torta ahogadas.
 Literally translated to “drowned sandwiches,” crisp French rolls (aka bolillos) are stuffed with marinated pork fried to perfection before being doused in a healthy dose of spicy tomato and chilli pepper salsa.
 Seeing as the origins of tequila sit just an hour north of Guadalajara, it’s no surprise that the locals consider tortas ahogadas the go-to Saturday morning hangover food.